Here you’ll find our most commonly asked questions.

 Where is therapy provided for my child?

-We offer supports in a range of natural, everyday environments to assist your child in building and maintaining a routine.
+We offer support in a range of natural, everyday environments to assist your child in building and maintaining a routine.
 This includes at home, child care centres, schools, playgroups or designated community locations.
 Travel fees are applicable where the therapy location is outside of a 5km radius (one way) of our Blacktown office.
 Contact our friendly team to find out more about getting started and pricing.

 What is the NDIS?